I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_sms_cdma_record.md

      <b>MsgStatus</b> is
      <b>WwanMsgStatusNew</b> or
      <b>WwanMsgStatusOld</b>, miniport drivers should specify the sender's mobile number.

-### -field ScTimeStamp
+            `EncodedMsg`

+            The encoded content of the record that represents the SMS text message.

+            `EncodingId`

+            The encoding that is used in the CDMA message.
+     <b>EncodedMsg</b> message should be interpreted based on the value of this member.

+            `LanguageId`

+            The language that is used in the SMS text message.

+            `MessageIndex`

+            An index into the virtual message store that is maintained by the miniport driver.
+This index is 1-based and the maximum index is
+     <b>ulMaxMessageIndex</b> as returned in WWAN_SMS_CONFIGURATION_STATUS.
+Be aware that the specification
+     does not differentiate between physically available data stores.
+If the message is a Class 0 (flash/alert) message, this must be set to WWAN_MESSAGE_INDEX_NONE.

+            `MsgStatus`

+            The status of the record that represents whether the SMS message is new (unread), old (read), a draft, or sent.

+            `ScTimeStamp`

             A string that represent the Service Center (SC) timestamp, in the following format: "
       <i>YY</i>/<i>MM</i>/<i>DD</i>,
       <i>HH</i>:<i>mm</i>:<i>SS</i>±<i>ZZ</i>" where: